anast29/LibraryONAFT/README.md

 ## Technologies

 This project was designed with HTML5/CSS3, with framework Angular 7 and CSS framework Bootstrap 4, supports technologies PWA(Progressive Web Applications).
+Server side created with Python web framework Django.
 The site is cross browser and cross platform.